A Guide to the MA Prevailing Wage Law for Contractors

 Q. How Can I Determine the Prevailing Wage Rates for Bidding on a Project?

 A. Under the law, the awarding authority is required to include the rate sheet in the bid documents.
 In addition, for bidding purposes, you may request an "Example Rate Sheet" by accessing the DLS website.
 If you have questions or problems obtaining an Example Rate Sheet, you may call (617) 626-6953.
-Notwithstanding information contained on an Example Rate sheet, the wage rates which a contractor must pay to its workers if awarded the contract are those contained on the rate sheet obtained by the awarding authority.
+Notwithstanding information contained on an Example Rate sheet, the wage rates which a contractor must pay to its workers if awarded the contract are those contained on the official rate sheet obtained by the awarding authority.

 Q. Which Benefits are Included in the Prevailing Wage Rate?

 A. Payments by employers to health and welfare plans, pension plans and supplemental unemployment benefit plans under collective bargaining agreements or understandings between organized labor and employers are included in the wage rates.
 G.L. c.
 149, §§ 26 and 27.
 Only those amounts contributed by an employer to a bonafide health and welfare, pension or supplemental unemployment plan may be deducted from the wage rate.